Requirements for an Erasmus+ Study abroad

 The study period abroad must be part of the student's study program leading to a recognized academic degree.

 In special cases, funding through an Erasmus study placement is possible even if no study project is implemented during the stay that is recognized at Freie Universität Berlin as an achievement within the current study program.
 In this case, you will not receive any financial support from the Erasmus+ program, but you will receive a mobility allowance as a subsidy for your stay costs.

 Students with special needs (disability, accompanying child) can apply for special funds for their Erasmus+ stay abroad to the Erasmus team.
 It is advisable to contact the Erasmus team at an early stage, if necessary even before the decentralized Erasmus coordinators have confirmed an Erasmus place, in order to receive detailed advice.

 5. Combining an Exchange with an Internship

-Studies and internships can be combined within the framework of an Erasmus exchange- if following conditions are met:
+Study and internship can be combined within the framework of a single study period abroad (SMS - Student Mobility Study) if the following conditions are met:

-- The internship takes place under the supervision of the host university in which the student is completing an exchange.
-The internship must be indicated in the Learning Agreement.
+- the internship takes place under the supervision of the host university where the student is studying, the internship period must be included in the Learning Agreement,

 - the internship and the studies immediately follow each other in terms of time and are completed in the same funding year.